andrewrgoss/udemy-beginning-csharp/README.md

 # Programming for Beginners in C#
-All of my code files from completed course on Udemy.
+All of my code and other files from completed course on Udemy.

 For more info:
 http://andrewrgoss.com/learning/udemy_csharp_for_beginners/